Undirected-node/tailor/README.md

-dont initialize
+initialize using
+    npm i
-just run by
+then run by
 npm run dev